Ἀαρών Φριδ – Τὸν ὦνον πᾰ́ντων καί τὴν ἀξῐ́ᾱν οὐδένων

 The historical irony is that the Ancient Greek Cynics were, despite the term’s modern usage, actually some of the most idealistic people in history – indeed, many gave away all their possessions, placing them about as far from Wilde’s quote as humanly possible.
 Translating it into Attic Greek therefore amused me.

 (Note on quotations: I consistently use «guillemets» both for Greek quotations (as do Greeks themselves) and for romanizations thereof.
-For Chinese and Japanese, I use the 「corner brackets」 that are standard for both languages, and 「half-width corner brackets」 for romanizations thereof.)
+For Chinese and Japanese, I use both languages’ standard 「corner brackets」, and 「half-width corner brackets」 for romanizations thereof.)

 Track commentary